tdwg/dwc/docs/rdf/index.md

 <http://museum.or.jp/9AC9BD26-8B41-458A-AA35-503A4527D009> dwc:order  "Araneae"
 ```

 should not be taken to imply that Takuma Yun asserted that the spider he identified was classified within the order Araneae, nor should the RDF be assumed to imply that Takuma Yun asserted that Aranaeae is the name of a parent taxon of the genus _Hersilia_.
 Those sorts of assertions would need to be made using more complex RDF and a more expressive vocabulary outside of Darwin Core.
-The RDF simply makes it easier for users who are looking for spider identifications to search for them by looking for identifications having `dwc:order` of "Araneae", `dcw:genus` of "Hersilia", and a specific epithet of "yaeyamaensis".
+The RDF simply makes it easier to search for spider identifications having `dwc:order` of "Araneae", `dcw:genus` of "Hersilia", and a specific epithet of "yaeyamaensis".
 If it can be determined (perhaps at a later time) that the taxon described by the convenience terms corresponds to a particular IRI-identified instance, the identification instance can be linked to it using an object property, e.g.,

 ```xml
 <http://muse.or.jp/9AC9BD26-8B41-458A-AA35-503A4527D009> dwciri:toTaxon <http://zoobank.org/75C9EA16-72B1-44C9-AD40-3C3D41323AB9>